ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 ## Benchmarks

 Code Capsules, DigitalOcean, and Heroku aim to make the process of taking and deploying code to a production environment as simple as possible.
-Before getting to how to deploy our "Hello, world!" application on each platform, we will look at:
+Before getting to how to creeate and deploy our "Hello, world!" application on each platform, we will look at:

-- How quickly I was able to deploy our web application to production on each platform
+- How quickly I was able to deploy the web application to production on each platform
 - How complicated each platforms user interface is
 - How easy the platforms were to use overall